Email Marketing Pricing: 5 Platforms Compared (2026)

 Published on

 Every email marketing platform looks affordable on the pricing page.
 Mailchimp starts at $13/mo.
 Constant Contact at $12/mo.
 Klaviyo has a free plan.
-But pricing pages show the lowest tier with the smallest contact list, and that number changes fast once your list grows past 500 subscribers.
+But pricing pages usually show the cheapest starting tier, not the plan many teams end up on once the list grows.

-We pulled real pricing from five major platforms at three list sizes: 500, 2,500, and 10,000 contacts.
-If you're choosing a platform or evaluating whether to switch, this is what you'll actually pay.
+This pricing comparison covers Mailchimp, ActiveCampaign, Klaviyo, HubSpot, and Constant Contact at three list sizes: 500, 2,500, and 10,000 contacts.
+If you're choosing a platform or evaluating whether to switch, this is the bill to model.

 Here's what each platform charges on their most popular mid-tier plan (billed monthly):